Sigbrit Willoms: Early life and family

-She was the mother of Dyveke Sigbritsdatter, who met the future Danish King Christian II in Bergen in 1507.
-In this year, the close confidant of Crown Prince Christian, Erik Valkendorf, met them both at a stand in the market where they sold pastries.
-The business of Sigbrit Willoms is not more closely mentioned, but it is noted that she still had a business company in Bergen in 1519.
-In 1507, she is known to have kept an inn in Bergen, and to have sold pastries and vine on the market and in the harbor.
-Valkendorf told the prince about Dyveke's beauty, and the prince invited mother and daughter to a ball, after which Dyveke, with the consent of Sigbrit, became the lover of Christian.
+In Bergen, Willoms was likely involved in a variety of business ventures, including a pastry stall and an inn.
+In 1507, the close confidant of Crown Prince Christian, Erik Valkendorf, met Sigbrit and Dyveke at a stand in the market where they sold pastries.
+Valkendorf told the prince about Dyveke's beauty, and the prince invited mother and daughter to a ball, after which Dyveke, with the consent of Sigbrit, became Christian's mistress.